 Are you the first college-bound person in your family?
 Are you planning to major in accounting?
 If so, you have more options for covering the cost of college tuition than you might realize.

 Starting your journey as a first-generation college student in accounting is a big deal—you’re breaking new ground, chasing a career that’s both rewarding and in high demand.
 Accounting isn’t just about numbers; it’s about building financial stability, solving real-world problems, and opening doors to leadership roles at top firms or even your own business.
-With the right funding, you can focus on your studies and career goals without the stress of debt.
+With the proper funding, you can focus on your studies and career goals without the stress of debt.
 This guide breaks down grants, scholarships, internships, and more—totaling over $15,000 annually for many students—so you can make your accounting dreams a reality.

 Success Requires Understanding Challenges and Leveraging Support